SPONSOR A STUDENT today

 You will be that special someone who walks beside them as they grow and learn to become all they were created to be, a chance they would not have without a sponsor.
 You can connect with the student you sponsor by writing letters and emails or sending cards and uploading them to our system.

-- Plus, we’ll add you into a raffle to win tickets to Deal Maker Bootcamp, the live, hands-on workshop, where you’ll gain the experience of what it’s like doing an apartment deal from start to finish. ($2500 value)
+- We’ll add you into a raffle to win a FREE ticket to Deal Maker Bootcamp, the live, hands-on workshop, where you’ll gain the experience of what it’s like doing an apartment deal from start to finish. ($2500 value)

 Your support makes a difference!

-IN ORDER TO RECEIVE YOUR FREEDOM SHIRT, WRITE ‘MICHAEL BLANK' IN THE FIELD “HOW DID YOU LEARN ABOUT THE SPONSORSHIP PROGRAM?”
+PLEASE MAKE SURE TO WRITE ‘MICHAEL BLANK' IN THE FIELD “HOW DID YOU LEARN ABOUT THE SPONSORSHIP PROGRAM?”
 ON THE SPONSORSHIP FORM.

 Learn More About My Uganda Mission